 - Keep it small.
 There’s no need for a blazing bonfire.
 In fact, your municipality may have ordinances against them.

 - Always be ready to put it out.
 Even a controlled fire can quickly get out of control.
-Make sure you keep a fire extinguisher, fire blanket, bucket of sand or garden hose close by just in case.
+Make sure you keep a fire extinguisher, fire blanket, bucket of sand or garden hose close by, just in case.

 Does My Homeowners Insurance Cover My Fire Pit?

-It may be a good idea to check with your insurance agent by visiting our Contact Us page to understand how a fire pit may potentially impact your coverage.
+Now that you’ve brushed up on fire pit safety guidance, it may be a good idea to check with your insurance agent by visiting our Contact Us page to understand how a fire pit may potentially impact your coverage.

 Click here for more information about insurance in your state.